Ebonsignori/asset-tool/README.md

 ## Generate Summary

+A `summary` contains your totals by interval and the breakdowns that compose those totals.

 By default, `Asset.generateSummary()` will generate an HTML file called `summary.html` in the directory that the script is run.

 ### PDF options